csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

 of trial and error and studying other .csd.

-We can use the opcode [balance](https://csound.com/docs/manual/balance.html) &nbsp;to listen to sine wave (a signal with consistent, safe amplitude) and squash down our extremely loud scanned synth output (which is loud only because of our intentional carelessness.)
+We can use the opcode [balance](https://csound.com/docs/manual/balance.html) to listen to sine wave (a signal with consistent, safe amplitude) and squash down our extremely loud scanned synth output (which is loud only because of our intentional carelessness.)